What is Measles?

 Almost everyone who has not had MMR vaccine will get measles if they are exposed to the measles virus.

-From where do measles cases in the United States come?
+Where do measles cases in the United States come from?

-Most measles comes into the United States by U.S. travelers who recently traveled internationally and foreign visitors.
+Most measles cases come into the United States by U.S. citizens who have recently traveled to other countries and foreign visitors.

-Some people in the United States choose not to get their children the MMR vaccine.
-These children are at higher risk for getting measles.
-And they can spread the disease to others in their communities, including to babies who are too young to get the vaccine and others who cannot get vaccinated because of certain health conditions.
+Some people in the United States choose not to get themself or their children the MMR vaccine.
+Declining vaccination rates have left citizens vulnerable to measles outbreaks.
+These individuals can spread the disease to others in their communities, including to babies who are too young to get the vaccine and others who cannot get vaccinated because of certain health conditions.

 Is the MMR vaccine linked with autism?